Designated hitter: Background and history

 As time passed, the designated hitter rule enabled American League managers to employ diverse strategies in setting their teams' lineups.
 Managers could rotate the DH role among part-time players (for example, using a left-handed batter against a right-handed pitcher and vice versa), or they could employ a full-time designated hitter against all pitchers.
 Healthy regular lineup players gained the ability to take a partial day off by not playing the field, while aging, injured, and injury prone players gained the opportunity to bat without being exposed to re-injury while fielding.
 By 2009, only a handful of players compiled over 400 at-bats as a DH each year.
 This trend continued, even with the eventual onset of the universal designated hitter.

 The Astros moved to the American League in 2013, giving each league 15 teams and requiring interleague play throughout the entire season.
 There was debate within MLB to unify the rules of the two leagues, with either the American League returning to its pre-1973 rules and having the pitcher hit or the National League adopting the DH.
 In January 2016, MLB commissioner Rob Manfred indicated that consideration was given to the National League adopting the DH for the 2017 season, when a new collective bargaining agreement would take effect.
 However, he later backtracked, saying that he did not envision such a change being made in the near future.
 Accordingly, the DH rule was not then adopted by the National League.

-In 2020, as a health and safety measure due to the impact of the COVID-19 pandemic, the National League used the DH for the first time.
+In 2020, in an attempt to avoid overtaxing pitchers and lessen the impact of the COVID-19 pandemic, the National League used the DH for the first time.
 For the first time since 1972 (the final year before the American League adopted the DH), the National League had the higher seasonal batting average of the two leagues.
 At least one of the proposals released during negotiations between MLB and the Major League Baseball Players' Association (MLBPA) regarding the 2021 season's rules included the so-called "universal DH," but an impasse led to a temporary return to National League pitchers hitting in that year.

 On April 4, 2021, an American League team voluntarily declined to use a designated hitter in their starting lineup for the first time since 1976, when the Los Angeles Angels placed starting pitcher Shohei Ohtani second in the batting order.
 This was also the first time since 1903 that a pitcher had been listed as the second hitter in the starting lineup.
 On June 23, 2021, Ohtani made history again when, for the first time, an AL team did not use the designated hitter and an NL team did.
 While the Angels declined the DH privilege, the visiting Giants opted to use it, starting Alex Dickerson at DH.